-- 1. Tap the preset button that represents the preset you want to recall. - 2.
-In the Recall Options area, specify whether to Allow or Ignore the Preset Options for Focus, Exposure, and White Balance.
+- 1. Tap the preset button that represents the preset you want to recall.
+Tip or separate section about recalling a preset from an empty slot - In the Recall Options area, specify whether to Allow or Ignore the Preset Options for Focus, Exposure, and White Balance.
 Tip: If Allow and Ignore buttons are not available for an option, it is because the mode/setting listed directly below it overrides that option.
 Recalling a preset does not always override automatic mode settings.

-For more information about Recall Options, see "About Preset Options and Recall Options" on page 58.
+For more information about Recall Options, see "About Preset Options and Recall Options" on page 63.